woocommerce/woocommerce-blocks/src/RestApi/StoreApi/docs/cart.md

 }
 ```

-This allows the client to remain in sync with the cart data without additional requests.
+This allows the client to remain in sync with the cart data without additional requests, should the cart change or become outdated.

 ## Get Cart